jiujitsuboy/OowlishTeamService/README.md

 ### Reference Documentation

-This API enhanced these following urls [Teams](https://cgjresszgg.execute-api.eu-west-1.amazonaws.com/teams) and [Users](https://cgjresszgg.execute-api.eu-west-1.amazonaws.com/users) by adding the concept of team rol to users of a team.
+This API enhanced these following urls [Teams](https://cgjresszgg.execute-api.eu-west-1.amazonaws.com/teams) and [Users](https://cgjresszgg.execute-api.eu-west-1.amazonaws.com/users) by adding the concept of team role to users of a team.
 The following are the functionalities offered by this API.

 * Retrieve all the **Users** of the API *(passthrough)*.